mwvgroup/Pitt-Google-Broker/broker/consumer/lsst/README.md

-# Start the Rubin consumer VM
+# Start the LSST consumer VM

-See `Pitt-Google-Broker/broker/setup_broker/rubin/README.md` for setup instructions.
+See `Pitt-Google-Broker/broker/setup_broker/lsst/README.md` for setup instructions.

 To start the consumer VM: